 Therefore, in spoken French, the future is sometimes completely left off.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 Where to Practice the French Future Tense

-This BBC Future Tense article has great comprehensive examples on how and when to use the future tense, the present tense as the future and the near future tense.
+- This BBC future tense article has great comprehensive examples of how and when to use the future tense, the present tense as the future and the near future tense.

 So try out some of these methods, listen to how the future tense is used and then try it for yourself.

 Who knows, perhaps in l’avenir with all of your forthcoming knowledge, you will want to talk about what’s to come in your career, family life and romantic relationships.